Accelerating BP-based decoders for QLDPC Codes with Local Syndrome-Based Preprocessing: Preprocessing Decoder

 \subsection{Heuristic Preprocessing Algorithm}

-Based on this idea, we now present the complete decoding procedure, illustrated in Algorithm~\ref{alg:preprocess}, with a concrete example provided in Figure~\ref{fig:work}.
+Based on the "XOR = $1^m$" signature, we now present the complete preprocessing decoder procedure, illustrated in Algorithm~\ref{alg:preprocess}, with a concrete BB code example shown in Figure~\ref{fig:work}.
+The core idea of this decoder is to scan each detector value sequentially.
+If a detector is activated (i.e., equals 1), we check its neighboring detectors.
+If the pattern satisfies the "XOR = $1^m$" signature, it is recorded as a potential error event.

-Algorithm~\ref{alg:preprocess} takes two primary inputs.
-First is the raw syndrome $\mathit{syn}$: we first extract the check qubit measurement outcomes from each cycle of the syndrome extraction circuit, then compute detector values by XORing measurements from consecutive cycles~(\textit{e.g.}, cycle $j\oplus j+1$), capturing the changes between successive cycles.
-Second is the channel probability vector $channel$ as introduced in Section~\ref{BP-OSD}.
-Although the native BP-OSD decoder also requires additional inputs (for example, the decoding matrix), none of these parameters are modified during our preprocessing step and therefore are omitted from the pseudo code.
+Preprocessing decoder takes two primary inputs.
+First is the raw syndrome $\mathit{syn}$: we extract the check qubit measurement outcomes from each cycle of the syndrome extraction circuit, then compute detector values by XORing measurements from consecutive cycles~(e.g., cycle $j\oplus j+1$).
+Second is the channel probability vector $channel$ as introduced in Section~\ref{BP-based Decoders}.
+Although the native BP-based decoder also requires additional inputs (e.g., the decoding matrix), these parameters are not modified during preprocessing and are therefore omitted from the pseudo code.
 The output of Algorithm~\ref{alg:preprocess} is the decoding result, indicating whether error correction succeeded.
-For a full description of the base QLDPC BP-OSD decoding algorithm, we refer the reader to IBM's original paper~\cite{bbcode}.
+For a full description of the base QLDPC BP-based decoding algorithm, we refer the reader to IBM's original paper~\cite{bbcode}.

-The decoding procedure begins by initializing three key variables~(lines \ref{line:alg1_eea_def}-\ref{line:alg1_x_def}).
+The decoding procedure begins by initializing two key variables (lines \ref{line:alg1_eea_def}–\ref{line:alg1_x_def}).
 First, we create a set $Error\_events\_A$ to store potential error events identified during preprocessing.
-Second, we record the indices of all elements in $Syn$ equal to ``1'' and store them in the list $Syn\_indices$.
-These indices correspond to the detectors that have flipped.
-Third, the variable $x$ tracks our current position in $Syn\_indices$, indicating which detector we are processing.
+Second, we create a copy of the raw syndrome $Syn$, denoted as $Syn\_work$, which serves as a temporary working syndrome.
+This allows us to preserve the original raw syndrome $Syn$ for the subsequent BP-based decoding.

+We use a fixed number of iterations (lines~\ref{line:alg1_r}) to control how many times each detector is scanned.
+Based on our experiments, two iterations are sufficient to detect almost all error events that match "XOR = $1^m$" signature.
+This fixed-loop design is more hardware-friendly.
+In addition, we introduce a flag variable (line~\ref{line:alg1_init_found}) to indicate whether a valid error event has been detected during this iteration.
+If no error event is detected in an iteration, the loop is terminated early (line~\ref{line:alg1_endif}).